|

 Futons suffer from excessive humidity, limiting their capacity

+to breathe.
 The material inside the futon doesn't move around because

 the layers of cotton are the same size as the mattress.